ggerrietts/vertebrate-django/README.md

 This project has been put together with a ton of help from a lot of people.

-It's using the Silk icons from FAMFAMFAM (http://www.famfamfam.com/).

 I've taken a lot of advice from my colleagues.